- What if I haven’t received a confirmation email?

 Early career is a flexible term and generally means someone within about 10 years of the beginning of their professional career (i.e. after graduating with their terminal degree).

 Yes, invited participants will include a spectrum of experience levels and involvement in Open issues.
 Part of the objective of OpenCon is to equip participants with the skills and inspiration necessary to start new campaigns, projects, and initiatives.
 Just make sure your application clearly addresses why you are interested in these issues, what your ideas are for getting involved, and what you plan to do after OpenCon if you attend.

 Yes!
 OpenCon is a unique meeting in that the organizers will provide full or partial travel scholarships to a large number of the participants at the meeting.
-In past meetings, more than 75% of participants received full or partial scholarships.
+In past meetings, the majority of participants received full or partial scholarships.

 The application process will be competitive, so in addition to applying for a general travel scholarship, we also encourage applicants to consider asking their institutions to secure one of our remaining sponsored scholarships.